-Did you just buy a whole bunch of branded stuff to give away at your trade show booth?
+Did you just buy a whole bunch of tradeshow giveaways to hand out at your booth?
 If so, this one’s for you!

 You want a good ROI from your swag, right?
 Well, it’s as easy as using it wisely.
 I had the good fortune to attend the Sweets & Snacks Expo in Chicago and noticed a few excellent examples of booths using their giveaways and free samples to their fullest potential.